Australian Contact Centre Industry Information

 Is there a list of businesses that use Australian or overseas call centres?

-Aren’t all Australian call centre jobs going offshore?
+Aren’t all Australian contact centre jobs going offshore?

 It’s true that there has been a number of jobs that have gone offshore, initially to India with now the Philippines and South Africa as the ‘’in’’ location.